 So-called intermittent fasting is one variation that's been popular for a few years.
 There are two ways to follow this diet:

 1. Fast for 2 days a week (eat no more than 25% of your daily calorie requirement); eat normally on the other 5 days.

 2. Fast on alternate days (say, Monday-Wednesday-Friday); eat normally on the other days.

 So far, research hasn't shown that this diet is more effective than simple calorie restricted diets in the long run.
 Weight loss is not significantly different when compared to subjects on standard calorie restriction.
 The other catch is that intermittent fasting plans, which call for 2-3 days a week of fasting (or eating very little), are hard to maintain for long.
 Studies have high drop-out rates.
 Nevertheless, some people who can stick to this type of plan have success with weight loss.

 Recently, another variation on fasting has gotten attention: time-restricted eating.
 It's sometimes referred to as a 16:8 fast, because you consume all your food for the day during an 8 hour period and then have nothing except water for the other 16 hours.
-For example, breakfast at 8, lunch at 11, dinner at 5.
+For example, breakfast at 8am, lunch at 11am, dinner at 5pm.
 Again, no food or beverage intake during the following 16 hours.
 It helps that some of this time is spent sleeping.
-And depending on where you start and stop your 8 hours, this type of plan could work with many people's daily schedules.
+And depending on where you start and stop your 8 hours, this type of plan could work with many daily schedules.

 Is this type of plan any better than intermittent fasting or calorie restriction?
 Research has some interesting results.
-Consider a small study reported recently.
+Consider a small 2018 study.